lukewickstead/RandomNotes/AWS/AWS Storage Fundamentals/AWS Data Services/AWS Storage Gateway.md

   - You are also charged one cent per gigabyte of virtual tape retrieval
 - Data transfer
   - Inbound data transfer is free
-  - Outboud data to another gateway in a different region
+  - Outbound data to another gateway in a different region
   - Amount of data transferred back to your on-premises gateway